leche64/functional-dysfunctional-hackaton/README.md

-## TLDR
+## Zen Click
+Life is though, too many distractions.. but zen is just one click away.. zen click helps you avoid distractions FAST with just ONE click..

 App that helps users achieve zen and less distractions by introducing a large number of.. distractions.. just click the button..

 ## Demo
 [https://zen-click.vercel.app/](https://zen-click.vercel.app/)

-## About
-life is though, too many distractions.. but zen is just one click away.. zen click helps you avoid distractions FAST with just ONE click..

 ## Features
 - button moves away from users cursor